gmacario/gmacario.github.io/_posts/2022-01-17-arneis-dev-cw02.md

 ![image](https://user-images.githubusercontent.com/75182/149654634-fa9aab4d-ef80-4528-a5d0-fadd364d800c.png)

-Of course the bug was promptly fixed since it wasn't that hard :wink;
+Of course the bug was promptly fixed since it wasn't that hard ;-)

 Anyway this is part of a commitment we have made: to hear and be promptly reactive to Bug reports and Feature requests.